I advertise the papers I think a lot about through my X highlights.

 The underlined names represent the master's students working with me.

 TL; DR: We present an algorithmic framework -- pushing LLMs to speak out their heuristics by searching their deeper self-consistent hypotheses that can explain their decision-making.
-This framework surfaces the hidden codes embedded in many aspects of human society, including science, where an unwritten norm is that reviewers prioritize storytelling quality over intrinsic rigor.
+This framework surfaces the hidden codes embedded in many aspects of human society, including science, where an unwritten norm is that reviewers prioritize storytelling over intrinsic rigor.

 Introspective growth: Automatically advancing LLM expertise in technology judgment [Preprint]